13 Ways I Reduced My Monthly Bills

 Anastasia Shuraeva on Pexels

-I stopped replacing things before I actually needed to.
+I stopped replacing things before I needed to.
 Using what I already had kept me from making unnecessary purchases.
-Saved money and made me appreciate what I owned.
+It saved money and made me appreciate what I owned.